cliftondavies/Stay-in-Touch/README.md

 ### Setup

-Clone repo into your local environment using your favorite terminal:
+Clone repo into your local environment using your favourite terminal:

 Clone with SSH